stenlan/JellyfinLoader/README.md

 // TODO.
 In short, it patches a DLL on disk that loads a different DLL very early in the Jellyfin startup process, then performs the necessary instrumentation.

 ## How do I use this?
 **If you are a Jellyfin user** and you are trying to install a plugin that depends on JellyfinLoader, you won't need to do anything.
-JellyfinLoad should automatically take care of installing and updating itself.
-The repository URL is [https://raw.githubusercontent.com/stenlan/JellyfinLoader/refs/heads/main/repository.json](https://raw.githubusercontent.com/stenlan/JellyfinLoader/refs/heads/main/repository.json).
+JellyfinLoader should automatically take care of installing and updating itself.

 **If you are a Jellyfin plugin developer**, read along.